NOSH-aspirin

-NOSH-Aspirin is a category of new hybrids of aspirin, bearing both nitric oxide (NO)- and hydrogen sulfide (H2S)- releasing areas.
+NOSH-Aspirin is a category of new hybrids of acetylsalicylic acid, bearing both nitric oxide (NO)- and hydrogen sulfide (H2S)- releasing areas.
 Preliminary studies have found that four NOSH variants, evaluated in eleven different human cancer cell lines, were effective in inhibiting the growth of these cell lines.
 NOSH-1 was also devoid of any cellular toxicity, and was comparable to aspirin in its anti-inflammatory properties.